rajfal/rajfal.github.io/_posts/2018-02-25-Using-time-tree-unwind-filter-to-aggregate-data.md.md

 RETURN clause applies another collect() function call to gather these ordered `Issues` into a list called `issues`, of the format, ['a','b', 'c']

 So what's with `size(filter(x IN Issues WHERE x= 'Erosion')) as Erosion`?
 We use filter() function to pull out only those soil issues of the type 'Erosion'.
-Every item `x` is tested to see if it contains 'Erosion'.
-If it does then it's added to the new internal list.
+Every item `x` in the list `Issues` is tested to see if it contains 'Erosion', or not.
+If it does, then it's added to the new internal list.

-Once all the `Issues` have been filtered, we apply size() function on the new list to arrive at the total number of Erosion issues.
+Once all the `Issues` have been filtered, we apply size() function on the new list to arrive at the total number of Erosion issues captured.
+Size() function gives us the number of items in the list and this way we don't need to use any other aggregation function, such as count().

 ```sql
 MATCH (y:Year {year: 2007})-[:HAS_MONTH]->(m:Month {month: 5})-[:HAS_DAY]->(d:Day)<-[r:REPORTED_ON]-()-[*1..2]-(n:Soil_Issue)